 The alcohol control board’s report is damning; its findings form the basis of the newly-filed lawsuit against the Local Public House.
 In their complaint, the families say Hight was illegally served alcohol during his two visits that day to the Local Public House, a bar in Plano.

 At the time of the shooting, Hight’s blood alcohol concentration was at least 0.33%, more than 4 times the legal limit of 0.08%.
-The grieving families accuse Local Public House, along with bartender Lindsey Glass, of knowingly serving Hight alcohol, despite his obvious intoxication and erratic behavior.
+The grieving families accuse Local Public House, along with bartender Lindsey Glass, of knowingly serving high alcohol despite his obvious intoxication and erratic behavior.

 There is little doubt that Lindsey Glass picked up on Hight’s disturbing behavior.
 Text messages from Glass’ phone to another bartender, Timothy Brandt Banks, show that Hight told her he had some “dirty work” to do that night.

-In fact, reports suggest that, when Banks called their boss, Jerry Owen, for guidance on handling Hight’s behavior, the employer instructed the two bartenders not to call the police.
-Hight left the bar and continued on to his estranged wife’s home, where he murdered 8 people.
+In fact, reports suggest that when Banks called their boss, Jerry Owen, for guidance on handling Hight’s behavior, the employer instructed the two bartenders not to call the police.
+Hight left the bar and continued on to his estranged wife’s home, where he murdered eight people.
 Glass and Banks followed shortly after in their car, calling 911 when they saw Hight at Meredith’s home.

 The law also creates a legal cause of action, allowing victims and their loved ones to file suit when a dram shop violation leads to harm.
 The four families seek $1 million in damages, which they say would go to cover funeral expenses and other losses.